 Our clients appreciate our fast turn around times; some of the fastest in the industry.
-For most home loans, the entire process from application to close takes as little as 2 weeks.
+For most home loans, the entire process from application to close takes as little as a few weeks.

 If your credit is less than perfect or maybe newly established, don’t stress, talk to

-We make home buying dreams come true with innovative programs like our Home.
-Made Simple™ down payment program and guarantees like our Secure Down Payment Protection™
+We make home buying dreams come true with innovative programs like our Investor Edge™ to help buy rental properties without proving income.

 The short answer is yes but it does include some risk.
 If you buy a new home before you sell the own you already own, you may find yourself financially overextended.
 Consequently, If you sell your home before you close on your new home, you may need to rent during the interim.
 However, there are ways to successfully do both at the same time.
 Be sure to ask your realtor, your Personal Mortgage Advisor, and your attorney for more information related to your particular real estate transactions.